raetha/wyzesense2mqtt/docs/HA_MQTT_COMPLIANCE.md

 ### `cleanup-discovery` CLI

-The versioned migration in `Bridge._init_sensors()` only handles sensors still present in `sensors.yaml`.
+The versioned migration in `DongleWorker._init_sensors()` only handles sensors still present in a dongle's `sensors.yaml`.
 If a sensor was removed by hand (edited out of `sensors.yaml`/`state.yaml` after a failed unpair, rather than via the `remove` MQTT topic), its discovery topic(s) can be orphaned indefinitely.